IsaacOliveira/web-prizes/README.md

 The admin when create a prize condition, can chose one or more rules.

-Each rule most be satisfied to the prize condition be considered matched.
+Each rule must be satisfied to the prize condition be considered matched.

 ### Subscriber prizes matcher logic

-The logic to know if a subscriber won a prizer is:
+The logic to find if a subscriber won a prizer is:

 1 - We submit the subscriber number to all rules of a prize condition, if matches all rules, the prize condition is matched.